Taking a Look at Some of the Best Places in Antioquia Outside of Medellín

 Paisas enjoy visiting small towns so much they’ve created a colloquial verb for it – puebliar – which literally means to visit pueblos.
 Whether it is Semana Santa (Holy Week) or just a long weekend, Paisas are constantly hitting the road to visit the charming towns located nearby.
 After doing a bunch of puebliando myself, I compiled this list of my favorite small towns in the vicinity of Medellín, all reachable by a short day trip.

-Guatapé tops the list, as undoubtedly the most popular town close to Medellín.
+Guatapé tops the list, as undoubtedly the most popular town near to Medellín.
 The name comes from the chief of the region from many years ago, who was a prominent leader.
 Unlike some of the less hyped towns on the list, nearly all visitors to Medellín will have heard of Guatapé and its popularity is evidenced upon arrival.
 The town will be flooded with tourists, as the word is out that Guatapé is a wonderful place to visit.

 Located approximately two hours by bus from Medellín, Guatapé is characterized by the enormous rock that overlooks the town (La Piedra de Peñol).
 Numbered cement stairs (more than 700!) and breathtaking views greet climbers as they climb towards the top.
 A sign near the entrance to La Piedra claims that “the most beautiful view in the world” awaits people who reach the top.
 Readers will have to decide for themselves if this is truly the case, although the view is undoubtedly beautiful as you can see the Represa de Guatape in many directions.
 Gorgeous fincas line the coastal parts of the represa, which is an example of man made beauty.
 The holes that the water has now filled in were not created via natural processes but rather with dynamite.